fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Cancel a split by typing `CTRL`-`D` or `exit` at one of the command prompts
 * Switch between panes by left mouse click
 * If you have enough screen real estate (eg. 4K monitor), you can create splits within splits by repeating the above key sequences, however I find that two panes is generally sufficient.

+**PRO TIP** The best place to practice `tmux` skills is on [Killercoda](https://killercoda.com/killer-shell-cka).
+This platform is by the same people that create killer.sh, therefore it is the closest you'll get to the real exam user interface - including the quirkiness of `tmux` which is slightly different in say KodeKloud.

 ### Quirks